Trail to Bay

 Although most sites allow leashed pets, we ask that you keep your pets at home to prevent any disruption to wildlife.
 Please do not litter or smoke on the trails.
 Guests of all ages are welcome, but an adult must be present for participants under the age of 18.
 Please limit phone conversations while on the hike as they are a distraction to your fellow hikers.
-We ask that these hikes be reserved for families and friends, large groups of 15 or more should inquire about a private hike option by contacting the Living Coast Education Department, firstname.lastname@example.org.

 All locations have free parking options, but spots may be limited (Otay Lakes County Park has both paid and free parking).
 It is suggested to plan ahead and arrive early.
-All hikes will have a designated location for the group to meet along with a large canopy for identification located nearby the parking lot.
+All hikes will have a designated location for the group to meet along with a large canopy for identification located near the parking lot.

 Families and friends are encouraged to join the Living Coast Discovery Center for clean-up events once per month.
 Locations will vary in and throughout Chula Vista.
 These opportunities will enable citizens to help make a difference in their community.
 As the host, the Living Coast will provide all necessary tools for the cleanups.
 Please dress appropriately.
 Prior to each cleanup, it is recommended you contact the Living Coast to confirm your spot and to receive important details and instructions.
-If you plan to complete the Trail to Bay Challenge you are required to participate in one clean up event.
+If you plan to complete the Trail to Bay Challenge, you are required to participate in one clean-up event.
 More information about upcoming cleanups and how to make a reservation can be found here.